 We have eleven trustees, and they are legally responsible for overseeing the work towards our charitable objectives.

 Allan is a member of the Investment Committee.

-Allan was recently appointed chair of the Co-operative Group.
-He is also chair of Pace plc, Entertainment One plc, Matalan Ltd, and Deputy Chairman of Pandora AS.
+Allan is the chair of the Co-operative Group, Pace plc, Entertainment One plc, Matalan Ltd, and Deputy Chairman of Pandora AS.